isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a Diverse World.md

 **Learn more about the 1964 racial riots** [here]( https://www.sg101.gov.sg/social-national-identity/examples/racialriots).

-**Watch ChannelNewsAsia's video on Days of Rage: 1964 Race Riots** below:
+**Watch ChannelNewsAsia's video on Days of Rage: 1964 Race Riots below:**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/P9_l4Vp1wLA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ![](/images/headlines%20for%20racial%20riots%201964.png)
-Appeal for calm: S’pore curfew after clashes.
+(Image: Appeal for calm: S’pore curfew after clashes.
 (1964, July 22).
 The Straits Times, p.
-1. Retrieved from NewspaperSG.
+1. Retrieved from NewspaperSG.)

 Against this backdrop, it was important for Singapore to gain recognition for its independence and sovereignty from as many countries as possible.[\[2\]](#_ftn2) Shortly after gaining our independence on 9 August 1965, Singapore applied to join the United Nations on 3 September 1965.
 On 20 September 1965, a resolution recommending that the General Assembly admit Singapore into the UN was put to a vote in the Security Council.
 There was unanimous support and Singapore became the 117th UN member state on 21 September 1965.